Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/uv/workflows/udims.rst

 After that you should decide how many textures you want to split your UV map into.
 This will be different for every mesh and workflow but a good minimum is 3: one 4k, one 2k, and one 1k image.
 Then create the desired textures to match how many textures you want.

-After this it is simply a process of moving UVs to the appropriate tile and scaling and managing them like any other UV map.
+After this it is the same process of moving UVs to the appropriate tile and scaling and managing them like any other UV map.
-See :doc:`</modeling/meshes/editing/uv/workflows/uv_management>` for information on laying out UVs.
+See :doc:`/modeling/meshes/editing/uv/workflows/uv_management` for information on laying out UVs.

-After UVs are correctly set up across the multiple UV islands it is time to add proper textures the UDIM array.
+When the UVs are correctly set up across the multiple UV islands it is time to add proper textures the UDIM array.
 Currently, existing textures cannot be be added to a tile, to fill a tile with an existing texture you first must:

 #.
-Create the desired tiles
+Create the desired tiles.
 #.
-Save the image
+Save the image.
 #.
-Replace the saved image file withe the desire texture by deleting the file
+Replace the saved image file with the desire texture by deleting the file
    and replacing it with a new image file, keeping the old file name.
    Or by opening the image in another application and modifying the contents of the image.

-Other then using a 3D party application to edit the UDIM texture it is possible to paint on UDIM textures.
+Other then using a third-party application to edit the UDIM texture it is possible to paint on UDIM textures.
 This works for either 2D Painting or :doc:`3D Painting </sculpt_paint/texture_paint/index>`